intrinio/javascript-sdk/docs/ZacksApi.md

 var zacksAPI = new intrinioSDK.ZacksApi();

 var opts = {
-  'startDate': null, // String | Limit sales surprises to those on or after this date 'endDate': null, // String | Limit sales surprises to those on or before this date 'salesActualGreater': null, // Number | Return only records with an actual sales higher than this value 'salesActualLess': null, // Number | Return only records with an actual sales lower than this value 'salesMeanEstimateGreater': null, // Number | Return only records with a sales mean estimate greater than this value
+  'startDate': null, // Date | Limit sales surprises to those on or after this date 'endDate': null, // Date | Limit sales surprises to those on or before this date 'salesActualGreater': null, // Number | Return only records with an actual sales higher than this value 'salesActualLess': null, // Number | Return only records with an actual sales lower than this value 'salesMeanEstimateGreater': null, // Number | Return only records with a sales mean estimate greater than this value